paretomansmartvotesim/paretomansmartvotesim.github.io/proportional.md

 The concept of a quota extends to multiple ballot counting methods:

 1. Top-choice-counts Ranking Methods: the Single Transferable Vote (STV), also known as multi-winner Ranked Choice Voting RCV
-2. Scoring methods (including Approval Voting and STAR voting): the facility location problem, Monroe voting, and a few methods the election method community has developed.
+2. Scoring methods (including Approval Voting and STAR voting): the facility location problem, Sequential Monroe Score Voting, Allocated Score, and STAR Proportional Representation.
 3. Clustering with STV, then electing with pairwise methods: I made one method that uses STV to form equal clusters of voters.
 Then it uses Minimax within the voter clusters to elect candidates.
 4. Pairwise ballot methods.
 (I'm working on a version of minimax)